nikkilocke/CodeFirstWebFramework/contentFiles/Documentation.md

 A method may also have named parameters.
 CallMethod will look for request parameters with the same names, and fill in the parameters to the method accordingly.
 If the parameters don't match, or are not all supplied, it throws an Exception, which will  will return a 500 Internal Server error (along with details of the exception formatted with exception.tmpl).

-A method may also return something - if so, the Call method will call WriteResponse to convert the returned type to a response.
+A method may also return something - if it returns a Form, the form is rendered.
+Otherwise the Call method will call WriteResponse to convert the returned type to a response.
 Streams and strings are returned unchanged - any other non-null return value is converted to a json object.
 The javascript provided often uses Ajax calls (e.g. to save a form), and many of these expect an object of type `AjaxReturn` to return the status and results of a call.

 A method may instead call WriteResponse or Respond itself to send back results, if the default behaviour is not sufficient.
 Or even write the result itself - in which case it should set ResponseSent to true, to prevent the default processing.